 What does a small business consultant do?

 A business consultant is simply an outside expert you hire to solve an internal business problem.
-A good consultant is a great source of specialized knowledge.
-A great consultant brings knowledge, skills, experience, and process to improve the client’s condition.
+A good consultant is an excellent source of specialized knowledge.
+A great consultant brings knowledge, skills, experience, and processes to improve the client’s condition.

 Unlike in-house employees, consultants have independent schedules, may have multiple clients, and are hired on a contract/project basis.
-Depending on the consulting firm, consultants may work alone or may bring their own team, which typically includes one project manager and two analysts.
+Depending on the consulting firm, consultants may work alone or bring their team, typically including one project manager and two analysts.

 TIP: It is always important to clarify who the primary contact person will be in order to prevent miscommunications.